Ebook | $24.95 Trade | ISBN: 9780262306263 | 400 pp. | 8 x 10 in | 121 color illus.| September 2012

-Regina Lee Blaszczyk is Professor of Business History at the University of Leeds in the UK, and Associate Editor at the Journal of Design History.
-Her seven books include Imagining Consumers, Producing Fashion, and American Consumer Society, 1865-2005.
+Regina Lee Blaszczyk is Leadership Chair in the History of Business and Society at the University of Leeds and an associate editor at the Journal of Design History.
+Her books include Imagining Consumers: Design and Innovation from Wedgwood to Corning, Producing Fashion: Commerce, Culture and Consumers, and American Consumer Society, 1865-2005: From Hearth to HDTV.

-"Exploring the use of color by American manufacturers from the mid-1800s when scientists, like Perkin, were inventing new industrial pigments and dyes, until the mid-20th century, [this book] shows what a powerful force color has been – socially, culturally, and economically." —Alice Rawsthorn, The New York Times
+"Exploring the use of color by American manufacturers from the mid-1800s when scientists, like Perkin, were inventing new industrial pigments and dyes, until the mid-2oth century, [this book] shows what a powerful force color has been – socially, culturally, and economically." —Alice Rawsthorn, The New York Times"—